 We Are Growing.
 Over the past two years, the Southern Equine Expo (SEE) invested considerable resources into building our brand.
 SEE increased 79% in total ticket sales in 2014.
 This growth reflects a greater financial commitment to expand our multimedia advertising campaign including regional and national radio, print and social media.

 Clinics continue to be the center point of the Southern Equine Expo.
-Chris Cox, three-time undefeated Road to the Horse World Champion, takes the reins to lead a distinguished list of clinicians at the 2014 Southern Equine Expo.
-Influenced in his early years by both the English and Western traditions, Chris has implemented a proven style and technique that can be applied universally across all disciplines.
+Dan James, Road to the Horse Champion horse trainer and competitor, takes the reins to lead a distinguished list of clinicians at the 2015 Southern Equine Expo.
+Dan has implemented a proven style and technique that can be applied universally across all disciplines.

 The Southern Equine Expo doors open at 11:00 a.m.
-Friday February 14, 2014 with the clinics beginning Friday at 12:00 p.m.
+Friday February 20, 2015 with the clinics beginning Friday at 12:00 p.m.
 Attendees will again have the opportunity to shop from a wide variety of vendors.
 There will be something for everyone.
-Beginning at 9 a.m. on Saturday, attendees can watch exciting demonstrations in three arenas, hands-on demonstrations and interactive displays, educational lectures from industry leaders, horse breeds and equine athletes representing a variety of different disciplines, and plenty of shopping for anyone interested in horses.
-Included with Saturday admission is the evening Celebration of the Champions beginning at 7 pm.
-The Celebration will showcase the spectacular diversity of the horse.
+The Colt Starting Competition will kick off the activities on Saturday beginning at 9:00 a.m.
+Throughout the day, attendees can watch exciting clinics in three arenas, hands-on demonstrations and interactive displays, educational lectures from industry leaders, see horse breeds and equine athletes representing a variety of different disciplines, and plenty of shopping for anyone interested in horses.
+Included with Saturday admission is the evening Clinician Showcase following the final clinic in the coliseum.
+Dan James will highlight the Showcase finale.
 Sunday morning will begin with Cowboy Church services at 7:30 a.m.
 The final day of the Expo will be packed with rider participation clinics and event championships.

 The time is right in Tennessee to bring all horse enthusiasts together for this dynamic event.
-Discount tickets are available on-line prior to the event.
+Discount tickets are available on-line.